labilezhu/envoy-insider-en/docs/source/index.md

 ## Overview of this book

 This book is called Envoy Insider.
 It is a book in progress, now in draft stage.
+It’s a book that dives deep into the mechanisms and implementations of Envoy Proxy.
+Much of its content comes from my previous book "[Istio & Envoy Insider](https://istio-insider.mygraphql.com/en/latest/)", from which I’ve extracted the Envoy part and reorganized it into a standalone book.
+The purpose is to help readers focus solely on Envoy without distraction from Istio.
+Some content is irrelevant or inapplicable to Istio, so it makes sense to split them.
+Moving forward, **"Istio & Envoy Insider" will only update Istio-related content, while this new book will carry all updates related to Envoy.**

+Some readers may wonder why split Envoy into a separate book.
+Recently, I’ve noticed that Envoy is used far beyond Istio.
+It has become a standalone and widely adopted programmable proxy, used across various cloud-native architectures, AI gateways, edge computing, and many non-Istio projects.
+It’s now infrastructure for infrastructures.
+That’s why I believe a dedicated book is necessary to help non-Istio readers understand its design and implementation.

 ### What this book is about

-This book includes: Envoy source code deep dive, in-depth Envoy fundamentals  analysis , Istio fundamentals analysis.
+This book includes: Envoy source code deep dive, in-depth Envoy fundamentals  analysis.
 But it's not a traditional "deep dive xyz source code" type of book. on the contrary, I have done my best not to directly paste source code in the book.
 Reading source code is a necessary step to grasp the details of the implementation, but browsing source code in a book is generally a very bad experience.
 So, this book uses source code navigation diagrams to let readers understand the full picture of the implementation, rather than getting lost in the details of fragmented source code snippets and forgetting the whole picture.

 In this book, I've tried to think as systematically as possible from a design and implementation perspective:
 - The design and implementation details of Envoy
-- Why Istio is what it is
 - The Truth Behind Those Magic Configurations: Linux + Envoy
   - How traffic is intercepted to the Envoy using Linux's netfilter technology.
   - How istiod programs the Envoy to fulfill the traffic policies of the Service Mesh.
-- What Istio might look like in the future

 The book is just a collection of thoughts and notes after I've been researching and using Istio for a while.
 I've just been troubleshooting some Istio/Envoy related functionality and performance issues, and browsing and debugging some Istio/Envoy code.